Click here for more information about our organization

 Once a referral has been submitted how long should I expect before my child is matched up with a mentor?

 This time frame can vary, but expect 1- 2 months.
-The good news is that your child can start attending “Group Mentoring” right away.
-Group Mentoring meets once a week for two hours.
-Group Mentoring will provide an environment for your child to be with other teens and start learning life and coping skills while they wait to be matched with a mentor.
-One or our biggest challenges is recruiting enough quality mentors and we strive to make a match that has a high chance to succeed so unfortunately this process can take some time.
+One or our biggest challenges is recruiting enough quality mentors, and we strive to make a match that has a high chance to succeed; so unfortunately this process can take some time.
 Remember our goal is to build a mentor relationship that will last years into the future or even a life-time.

 Does TeenWorks carry liability insurance in case of an accident?